Soorarai Pottru: Marketing

-Prior to the film's release, Suriya launched a huge space balloon with a special poster at the highest possible altitude.
+Prior to the film's release, the makers launched a huge space balloon with a special poster at the highest possible altitude.
 The poster, which also bore the signatures of over 10,000 fans, was launched at 34000 ft above sea level.
 The first-of-a-kind promotional activity went viral on social media platforms and the Internet.
 A Twitter emoji for the film was launched before its release.

-Home media

-The satellite television rights of the film's Tamil, Telugu, Malayalam and Kannada versions were sold to the Sun TV Network.
-The film's television premiere took place on Sun TV on 14 January 2021, the day of the Pongal festival.

 Theatrical re-release

 Soorarai Pottru was planned for theatrical re-release on 23 August 2021, when theatres were allowed to resume operations after closure due to a surge in COVID-19 cases in Tamil Nadu.
 This decision was planned after the film was screened at Sathyam Cinemas in Chennai for the Chennai International Film Festival in February 2021.
-After the positive response during its first theatrical screening, the makers planned a theatrical re-release.
 2D Entertainment had planned to screen the film on a free-distribution basis in which the profits earned would be handed to theatre owners.
-The plan was abandoned when Tamil Nadu Theatre Owners Association (TNTOA) decided not to screen films that were released through digital platforms.
+The plan was abandoned when Tamil Nadu Theatre Owners Association (TNTOA) decided not to screen films that were originally released through streaming services.
 In December 2021, however, fans of Suriya announced the film would be re-released in theatres across Kerala from mid-December 2021 until January 2022.
 Owing to the response in Kerala, the production company reinstated the decision to re-release it in a limited number of theatres in Tamil Nadu on 4 February 2022.